Our colourful Newfoundland stay-cation

 Hiking, craft beer, the freshest calamari we've ever tasted and a bay-cation in a colourful biscuit box house made this stay-cation "best kind" as Newfoundlanders would say.

 I'll give you a bit of back story before we dive into all the adventures we had during our stay-cation.
 This weekend didn't start out how we had planned.
-When we originally booked our mini-trip for our actually anniversary on the Canada Day long weekend (2019) I had an accident and we had to reschedule.
-After having a rogue nail rip through the bottom of my foot and getting 12 stitches, it quickly became evident to us that celebrating on our anniversary wasn't going to be ideal.
+When we originally booked our mini-trip for our actually anniversary on the Canada Day long weekend (July 1, 2019) but I had an accident and we had to reschedule.
+After needing 12 stitches on the bottom of my foot, it quickly became evident to us that celebrating on our anniversary wasn't going to be ideal.
 Luckily the couple who we rented our AirBnB from was understanding and we happily moved it to the end of August.